tritli/api/README.md

 4. Validation of the combination of short and long URL
 5. Exploration of the last requested short URLs using the default tag

+The API uses flask/flask-restplus, which comes with swagger support.
+You can use the [swagger online editor][swagger] to generate an API client in your favorite programming language.

 # 3. How does it work?
 ## 3.1 Short URL from Long URL